ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

   - nearly unlimited number of transactions per seconds
   - Garauntees messages delivered once
   - Standard queue may send things out of order, but attempts to send things in order
+  - Can use unique Ordering ID and the backend to deduplicate messages
 - FIFO Queues
+  - Not for extreme performance
   - First In and First Out Queue
   - Exactly-One processing event
   - Remains until consumer deltes it
   - Support message groups that allow multiple ordered message groups
-  - Limited to 300 transactions per second, have all capabilites on standard queues
+  - Limited to 3000 transactions per second, have all capabilites on standard queues
 - Visibility Timeout
   - Amount of time a message is invisible in the SQS queue after a reader picks up that message
   - If job is processed before visibility timeout expires, message will be deleted from the queu